TITLE: Lechón Mask

 MAIN MATERIAL: paper maché

 During the Carnival of the Dominican Republic, which actually falls on the Dominican Independence Day rather than the Catholic Mardi Gras, paraders don elaborate masks and costumes to represent devils, monsters, clowns, and other characters.
 Different towns have different traditional masks.
 In Santiago de los Caballeros, a very large parade involving hundreds of masked marchers takes place every year, prominently featuring characters known as the lechón, or “piglet.”
 Notwithstanding their name, they nearly always look like a cross between a duck and a bull.
-The lechón is one of two traditional masks, the other being the pepín, which looks similar but with horns covered in spikes.
-Modern pepín masks often substitute elaborate collections of fruit, flowers, geometric shapes, or other creative decorations on the horns.
+The lechón comes in various forms.
+The traditional mask is the pepinera, with smooth horns or horns covered in spikes.
+Other masks include the jolla, whose horns are covered in spikes; flores masks covered in flowers; and fantasía masks, which can take almost any form.
+This mask is a pepinera-type mask.